lmuffang/Cender/README.md

 To modify the code:

 1. Edit files in `backend/` or `frontend/`
-2. Restart the containers: `docker-compose restart`
+2. Restart the containers: `docker compose restart`
 3. Or use hot-reload (already configured):
    - Backend: FastAPI auto-reloads on file changes
    - Frontend: Streamlit auto-reloads on file changes